 In the 1990s, the congregation continued to grow; the church staff also expanded to meet the church’s needs.
 In 1998, the chapel complex was constructed, adding an additional worship space, more classroom space, a bride’s room, an additional kitchen, and multipurpose space.

 In 2010 the church embarked on a capital campaign to renovate the sanctuary.
 Construction began in 2012, adding a covered drive-up entry, an expanded lobby with coffee area, a Welcome Center, a new nursery, stadium seating and additional office space.
 Our first service in the renovated Sanctuary was November 24, 2013.

 In 2015, the Fellowship Hall was repurposed to better serve the needs of our Children’s Ministry.
 It is now the dedicated home to our J.A.M.
-(Jesus & Me) program on Sunday mornings and Wednesday evenings, as well as to our Mommy and Me groups during the week.
-All classrooms in the Fellowship Hall are now outfitted with furniture and supplies for children, and the check-in kiosk for children’s programs is now located in the lobby.
+(Jesus & Me) program on Sunday mornings and Wednesday evenings.
+All classrooms in the Fellowship Hall are now outfitted with furniture and supplies for children.